lenushealth/docs/api/authorization.md

 ## Access Token

 An access token represents a Client's permission to act on behalf of a user.
-To acquire an access token, a Client must use standard OpenID Connect authentication flows (as allowed by the Client registration) to authenticate the user built into IdentityServer to authenticate the user.
+To acquire an access token, a Client must use an OpenID Connect flow with information provided at [Client Registration](../register_client.md)

 A Client will need: